nibhathaman/Induction-Program-At-GNDEC/README.md

 This was followed by an interactive session with our seniors, who introduced the Causmic Club — a platform for innovation, creativity, and collaborative learning.
 They also launched the induction activities, starting with the creation of a repository on GitHub, designed to strengthen our technical skills from the very beginning.
 The day ended on an enthusiastic note, motivating us to participate wholeheartedly in the upcoming programs.

+# Day 3

+The day began with a session by Dr. Jaswinder Singh (Incharge, IAPT).
+Initially, it focused on Science and Mathematics, but soon it transformed into a very engaging and spiritual discussion.
+Dr. Singh shared inspiring stories about Guru Nanak Dev Ji, which I enjoyed greatly.

+He emphasized that science is about knowing, but true learning goes beyond studying.
+"Don’t just study, learn"—this was his key message.
+We must learn deeply, because real understanding matters more than rote memorization.
+The session included various science-related activities and even a short meditation, which made it unique.
+It was less about materialistic or external matters and more about understanding ourselves at a deeper, eternal level.

+The next session was conducted by Dr. M. Priyadarshini on Universal Human Values.
+We explored what it truly means to live a fulfilling life and sustain continuous happiness.
+Through interactive discussions, we understood that happiness is not dependent solely on physical comforts but also on our inner state and relationships with others.
+She explained that there are three key requirements for lasting happiness—right understanding (clarity about life and its purpose), relationships (built on trust and respect), and physical facilities (adequate resources to live comfortably).

+Dr. Priyadarshini encouraged us to reflect on our daily actions, identify areas where we can improve our relationships, and align our priorities to live in harmony with ourselves and society.
+The session inspired us to look inward and recognize that real well-being is a balance between the internal and the external.

+Overall, Day 3 was insightful, inspiring, and deeply reflective.